-DRI Capital benefits from a highly experienced, skilled team of professionals whose work is complemented by the input of external advisors.
+DRI Healthcare benefits from a highly experienced, skilled team of professionals whose work is complemented by the input of external advisors.
 We believe this allows our manager to arrange for the purchase of royalty streams for our benefit.
-DRI Capital seeks to attract professionals and advisors who have tenure in and exposure to the pharmaceutical and biotechnology industries.
-Individuals on the team and the Strategic Advisory Board have developed expertise in the clinical, commercial, financial and legal aspects of the global pharmaceutical and biotechnology industries.
-In addition, DRI Capital benefits from an experienced team of accounting, human resources, information technology, investor relations, and legal professionals who ensure the smooth operations of the company.
+DRI Healthcare seeks to attract professionals and advisors who have tenure in and exposure to the pharmaceutical and biotechnology industries.
+Individuals on the team have developed expertise in the clinical, commercial, financial and legal aspects of the global pharmaceutical and biotechnology industries.
+In addition, DRI Healthcare benefits from an experienced team of accounting, human resources, information technology, investor relations, and legal professionals.

-DRI Capital's management team includes individuals with extensive history in the financial, legal and pharmaceutical and biotechnology industries.
-DRI Capital's key senior management team members and other personnel are Behzad Khosrowshahi, Stewart Busbridge, Chris Anastasopoulos, Joel Herold, Babak Farahmand and Navin Jacob.
+DRI Healthcare's management team includes individuals with extensive history in the financial, legal and pharmaceutical and biotechnology industries.
+DRI Healthcare's key senior management team members and other personnel are Behzad Khosrowshahi, Chris Anastasopoulos, Stewart Busbridge, Emmanuel Coeytaux, Babak Farahmand and Navin Jacob.
 See "Trustees and Executive Officers".